rmawatson/flutter_isolate/README.md

 }
 ```

+Failure to add the `@pragma('vm:entry-point')` annotation will cause the app to crash in release mode.

 ### Notes

 Due to a FlutterIsolate being backed by a platform specific 'view', the event loop will not terminate when there is no more 'user' work left to do and FlutterIsolates will require explict termination with kill().